mapninja/Earthsys144/week06/04_OPTIONAL_pan-sharpen_LANDSAT.md

 - why HSV pan sharpening replaces the value channel but keeps hue and saturation
 - why pan-sharpened images are best treated as visualization products
 - how to compare the original and pan-sharpened Landsat images in the Layers widget
-- how to save and share a Google Earth Engine script with a **Get Link URL**

 ## Getting Ready